-The introduction of federal OH&S laws (Work Health and Safety Act) in 2015 provides for even more scrutiny and greater penalties than those awarded in the past.
-The Act requires employers to do the following:
+The introduction of federal OH&S laws (Work Health and Safety Act) in 2011 provides for even more scrutiny and greater penalties than those awarded in the past.
+The Act outlines:

-- Exercise greater due diligence to remain informed about OHS matters
+- the requirement to exercise due diligence to remain informed about OHS matters;

 In light of this legislation, employers need to be certain that they are not committing any direct breaches of OHS practices, and thus placing employees or visitors to their workplace in a high-risk situation.